Nyft-i/Nyft-i.github.io/_posts/2025-07-30-Rot-and-Ruin-1.md

 &nbsp;&nbsp;&nbsp;&nbsp;Grove Kino, named by Pyria after an old friend of hers, is home to a group of druids which share a namesake with their location: The Druids of Grove Kino, as led by Pyria, the Great Druid of Grove Kino.
 If it’s unclear what a druid is, they’re similar to wizards, but with nature.
 If it’s unclear what a wizard is, the majority of this world calls them “arcano physicists”, but I’m old-fashioned.
 {: style="text-align: justify;"}

-&nbsp;&nbsp;&nbsp;&nbsp;Now, aside from all the interesting parts I mentioned above, the act of sending a letter isn’t interesting.
+&nbsp;&nbsp;&nbsp;&nbsp;Now, aside from *all* the interesting parts I mentioned above, the act of sending a letter isn’t interesting.
 On the other hand, today is interesting.
 As any other year, the 5th Torday of Xin can only mean a celebration (in most cultures)!
 Now, although I’m certain you already know, this is the exact date on which Carrae-cairn lies.
 It’s quite unfortunate to be so close to the Xinishi festival, and as a result a small chunk of those people who rely on Pyria at the grove have taken leave for a few days, ever so slightly lightening the load of leadership on a culturally significant day.
 What would normally be an annoyance is welcomed, even if the effect is negligible.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;Pyria had never been one to celebrate Carrae-cairn.
 It’s not a holiday she remembers growing up with, and even the earliest years where her memory resumes, it’s not something that is typically celebrated in the city.
 The previous year, following the resignation of her predecessor, she had opted to give the ceremony despite her non-celebration, for the benefit of her peers at the grove.
 Pyria, like many good leaders in this world, understands how important it is to honour the dead, even outside of traditions.
 This year she plans to celebrate with the grove.
 After all, she finally has reason to.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;Carrae-cairn is of particular importance to druids, and is especially culturally significant this close to the wall (a point we shall return to).
-While strictly, Carrae-cairn only describes the ceremony which takes place later today at sundown, generations of druids and the ancestors of surrounding groves have, over centuries, spun the holiday into a celebration of life; much more apt and representative of their goal at Grove Kino, to heal.
+While strictly, Carrae-cairn only describes the ceremony which takes place later today at sundown, generations of druids and the ancestors of surrounding groves have, over centuries, spun the holiday into a celebration of life; much more apt and representative of their goal at Grove Kino, to *heal*.
 Much more indicative of their beliefs: it is not druidlike to dwell on loss, their life should instead be celebrated and remembered.
 Healing from a loss is encouraged in a society like this.
 It makes one stronger.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;Pyria stands.
 She pushes the chair neatly under the desk in a juxtaposition of the clutter which lies atop.
 Addressing her surroundings, she recalls that Tibs, her most promising trainee (in magics and little else), had made her aware that the ritual stones had been prepared earlier, and placed somewhere in her hut.
 It takes her a moment to spot them, but as expected, a heaped bundle of flat, smooth stones is laid by the door.